Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 @description('Enabled by default.
 Disable for development deployments') param enablePurgeProtection bool = true

-import { keyType } from 'br/public:avm/res/key-vault/vault:0.11.0'
+import { secretType } from 'br/public:avm/res/key-vault/vault:0.11.0'
-// adding keys is optional in the Key Vault module param keys keyType[]?
+// adding secrets is optional in the Key Vault module param secrets secretType[]?

 import { roleAssignmentType } from 'br/public:avm/utl/types/avm-common-types:0.4.0'
 // the role assignments are optional in the Key Vault module